RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-15-Why-I-hate-Windows.md

 I have also had to reinstall Windows twice because Windows update installed something that caused my video card drivers to not operate correctly, and of course I was unable to fix it because the settings that controlled us were in a binary format and I was unable to edit them in safe mode without the drivers running.

-[I'm glad I'm not one of the people that lost everything because of Windows Update](linkhttps://www.engadget.com/2018/10/05/windows-10-october-update-1809-delete-data-wipe-user-profile/).
-Lest you think that is someone doing it wrong, [Microsoft themselves cofirmed it](linkhttps://www.forbes.com/sites/gordonkelly/2018/10/06/microsoft-windows-10-update-lost-data-upgrade-windows-7-windows-xp-free-upgrade/#3a69d7b66fa4).
-You know, [Microsoft really is something :|](https://www.digitaltrends.com/computing/microsoft-more-october-2018-update-bugs/).
+[I'm glad I'm not one of the people that lost everything because of Windows Update](https://www.engadget.com/2018/10/05/windows-10-october-update-1809-delete-data-wipe-user-profile/).
+Lest you think that is someone doing it wrong, [Microsoft themselves cofirmed it](https://www.forbes.com/sites/gordonkelly/2018/10/06/microsoft-windows-10-update-lost-data-upgrade-windows-7-windows-xp-free-upgrade/#3a69d7b66fa4).
+You know, [Microsoft really is something](https://www.digitaltrends.com/computing/microsoft-more-october-2019-update-bugs/).

 [Plus they spy on you anyway...](https://www.ghacks.net/2018/11/23/german-federal-office-bsi-publishes-telemetry-analysis/).